-Your website is one of a gazillion teeny stars in the Universe we call the internet.
-Unless you sparkle brightly, you’ll get completely lost in the masses.
-Here are five SEO tips for small business websites to make your website shine brighter:
+Your website is one of a gazillion stars in the massive internet universe.
+Unless you sparkle brightly, you’ll only be found by those who are looking specifically for you.
+Here are five SEO tips for small business websites to make your website shine a little brighter:

 Our Top 5 SEO Tips for Small Business Websites